edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/uploading.md

   <ul>
   	First, we need to copy the images from the camera to your computer.
   	<li>Connect the Ricoh Theta S to the Techstart VR computer via the included USB cable. </li>
-  	<li>Browse to the RICOH THETA S camera device through the Windows File Explorer.. </li>
+  	<li>Browse to the RICOH THETA S camera device through the Windows File Explorer. </li>
-  	<li>Double click on the "RICOH THETA S" option.</li>
+  	<li>Double click on the "RICOH THETA S" folder.</li>
-  	<li>Double click on "Fixed Storage" inside of the "RICOH THETA S". </li>
+  	<li>Double click on "Fixed Storage" folder inside of the "RICOH THETA S" folder. </li>
-	<li>Double click on "DCIM" inside of the "RICOH THETA S".
+	  <li>Double click on "DCIM" folder inside of the "RICOH THETA S" folder.
 The folder contains all images stored on the camera. </li>
 	<div style="text-align:center">
 		<img src="/images/docs/360_images/theta_OS1.png">
 	</div>